Nukesor/bois/docs/Design.md

 ### Order

 The order in which files are deployed doesn't need to be super-configurable, but it should be deterministic.
+How does one handle conflicts?
+Silent overwriting based on priority?
+Or hard conflict error with good error message?

 For this to work, Bois follows the following ordering :